ucan-wg/awake/README.md

 #### 3.4.2.3 Direct UCAN Challenge

-If UCAN auth is required by the Responder, the Requestor MUST provide a UCAN.
-This is the same strategy as the one used by the Responder in [§3.3](#33-responder-es tablishes-point-to-point-session): the UCAN MUST be encrypted with the session key and the IV from the enclosing payload, MUST be given in a raw format, and MUST be inline (without a JSON object wrapper or similar).
+If UCAN auth is required by the Provider, the Requestor MUST provide a UCAN.
+This is the same strategy as the one used by the Provider in [§3.3](#33-responder-es tablishes-point-to-point-session): the UCAN MUST be encrypted with the session key and the IV from the enclosing payload, MUST be given in a raw format, and MUST be inline (without a JSON object wrapper or similar).

-The UCAN MUST be issued (`iss`) by the Requestor's DID (not the temporary DID), and its audience (`aud`) MUST be the Responder's DID.
+The UCAN MUST be issued (`iss`) by the Requestor's DID (not the temporary DID), and its audience (`aud`) MUST be the Provider's DID.
 The `att` field MUST be set to an empty array (i.e. it MUST NOT delegate any capabilities).
-The `prf` array MUST fulfill the capabilities set by the Responder.
+The `prf` array MUST fulfill the capabilities set by the Provider.

-This MAY be used to prove that the Requestor has the same capabilities that the Requestor required from the Responder to start the handshake, such as when enforcing a minimum security clearance or proving functional equivalence between a single user's trusted devices.
+This MAY be used to prove that the Requestor has the same capabilities that the Requestor required from the Provider to start the handshake, such as when enforcing a minimum security clearance or proving functional equivalence between a single user's trusted devices.

 ```
               UCAN Auth